GeekyGhost/Geeky-Ollama-WebUI/README.md

 # Geeky Ollama WebUI

+Perpetual Work in Progress.
+Updating it with some of Ollama's new features and etc. Personal project that's part of another project.

 ## Overview

 Geeky Ollama WebUI is a sophisticated web interface for Ollama AI models, combining powerful functionality with an intuitive user experience.
 This application serves as a comprehensive environment for both everyday users and developers to interact with large language models through a feature-rich Gradio interface.
 The project emphasizes versatility, offering capabilities ranging from casual conversation to advanced coding assistance and visual analysis.